hyperledger-labs/minifabric/README.md

 minifab invoke -p '"query","a"'
 ```

-Notice that the second invoke missing the chaincode -n parameter, that command will still work because the current context for chaincode is still simple.
-If you intend to invoke a different chaincode from the current context for chaincode, then you will need to specify the -n parameter, once it executes, that chaincode becomes the current context for chaincode.
+Notice that the second invoke missing the chaincode -n parameter, that command will still work because the current chaincode context is still simple.
+If you intend to invoke a different chaincode, then you will need to specify the -n parameter, once it executes, that chaincode becomes the current context for chaincode.